stashapp/CommunityScripts/plugins/titleFromFilename/README.md

 ## Installation

-- Download the whole folder 'titleFromFilename'
+- Download the whole folder `titleFromFilename`
 - Place it in your **plugins** folder (where the `config.yml` is).
 If its not there create it
 - Reload plugins from stash (Settings > Plugins -> Reload Plugins)
 - titleFromFilename should appear